-Evidence type Considerations Randomised controlled trials Randomised controlled trials (RCTs) are appropriate for measures of relative and absolute treatment effects.
-If randomisation is conducted properly, observed and unobserved characteristics should be balanced between the randomised groups, so the effect of the treatment versus the control on the observed outcomes can be inferred.
-The relevance of RCT evidence to the evaluation depends on both the external and internal validity of each trial: Internal validity is assessed according to the design and conduct of a trial and includes blinding (when appropriate), the method of randomisation and concealment of allocation, and the completeness of follow-up.
-Other important considerations are the size and power of the trial, the selection and measurement of outcomes and analysis by intention to treat.
-External validity is assessed according to the generalisability of the trial evidence; that is, whether the results apply to wider patient groups (and over a longer follow-up), Asian populations, and to routine clinical practice in the local context.
-Non-randomised evidence In non-randomised studies (such as observational or epidemiological studies), the treatment assignment is non-random, and the mechanism of assigning patients to alternative treatments is usually unknown.
-Hence, the estimated effects of treatment on outcomes are subject to treatment selection bias, and this should be recognised in the interpretation of the results.
-Inferences will necessarily be more cautious about relative treatment effects drawn from studies without randomisation or control groups than those from RCTs.
-The potential biases of non-randomised studies should be identified, and ideally quantified and adjusted for.
-Evidence from non-randomised sources is often used to obtain non-clinical model parameters such costs and utility values.
+Evidence from non-randomised sources is often used to obtain non-clinical model parameters such as costs and utility values.
 Non-randomised studies may also provide useful supplementary evidence to randomised controlled trials about long-term outcomes, rare events and populations that are typical of real-world practice.
-As study quality can vary, critical appraisal and sensitivity analyses are important for review of these study outcomes.
+As study quality can vary, critical appraisal and sensitivity analyses are important when reviewing these study outcomes.
 Real world data In its broad definition, real world data encompasses all non-randomised evidence and can include data generated as part of pragmatic controlled trials; however, in HTA, it typically presents as observational data from patient registries, administrative databases, electronic medical records and surveys.
 The quality of real-world data can vary across different data types and sources.
 To mitigate potential bias, careful study design is needed, and an analysis plan should be created prior to retrieving and analysing real world data.
-Qualitative research Qualitative research, in the form of questionnaire or survey responses from clinical professionals, is often used to explore areas such as patients' experiences of having a disease and/or specific treatment, and clinicians' views on the role of different types of treatment in local clinical practice.
+Qualitative research Qualitative research, in the form of questionnaire or survey responses from clinical professionals and patient experts, is often used to explore areas such as patients' experiences of having a disease and/or specific treatment(s), and clinicians' views on the role of different types of treatment in local clinical practice.
 Economic evaluations Evidence on the cost effectiveness of the technology under evaluation may be obtained from new analyses conducted by the ACE technical team (for full evaluations); however, a comprehensive search of published, relevant evidence on the cost effectiveness of the technology is also conducted to inform the evaluation.
 Economic evaluations should quantify how the treatments under comparison affect disease progression and patients' health-related quality of life, and value those effects to reflect the preferences of the general population.
 Unpublished evidence To ensure that the evaluation does not miss important relevant evidence, attempts are made to identify evidence that is not in the public domain.
-Such evidence includes unpublished clinical trial data such in clinical study reports (which is preferred over data in poster or abstract form only).
+Such evidence includes unpublished clinical trial data in clinical study reports (which is preferred over data in poster or abstract form only).
 If unpublished evidence is used to populate an economic model, such information should be critically appraised and, when appropriate, sensitivity analysis conducted to examine the effects of its inclusion or exclusion on the results.

-5.3 Clinical expert advice
+5.3 Clinical and patient expert advice

-During the course of the evaluation, ACE will seek advice from local healthcare professionals experienced in the management of the indication under review, to confirm local treatment practices and validate the clinical assumptions included in ACE's evaluation report.
-Expert advice on the clinical need for the technology under evaluation compared to alternative options (if available) will also be sought.
-All clinical experts are required to declare any conflicts of interest relating to the technologies under evaluation.
+During the course of the evaluation, ACE will seek advice from local healthcare professionals experienced in the management of the condition under evaluation; confirm local treatment practices; validate the clinical assumptions included in ACE's evaluation report; and confirm the clinical need for the technology under evaluation compared to alternative options (if available).
+All local patient organisations with members who are likely to have an interest in the technology or condition under evaluation are also invited to share their views and lived experiences by completing a qualitative survey.
+All clinical and patient experts are required to declare any conflicts of interest relating to the technology or comparator(s) under evaluation.

-For evaluations of cancer therapies, ACE also seeks clinical expert advice from the MOH Oncology Drug Subcommittee (ODS) which comprises senior public and private clinicians experienced in the management of different cancer types in Singapore.
-The ODS assists ACE to ascertain the clinical value of cancer drugs under evaluation and provides clinical advice on the appropriate and effective use of cancer therapies based on the available clinical evidence.
-ODS members are not required to comment on the prices or cost effectiveness of cancer drugs.
+For evaluations of cancer therapies, ACE also seeks clinical expert advice from the MOH Cancer Drug Subcommittee (CDS) which comprises senior public and private clinicians experienced in the management of different cancer types in Singapore.
+The CDS assists ACE to ascertain the clinical value of cancer drugs under evaluation and provides clinical advice on the appropriate and effective use of cancer therapies based on the available clinical evidence.
+CDS members are not required to comment on the prices or cost effectiveness of cancer drugs.

 5.4.
-Evidence submissions from manufacturers
+Evidence submissions from companies